 Dog seizures are scary, not just for the dog that’s actually experiencing the seizure, but also for you, the owner.
 This is especially true if you witness your dog having a seizure, which is one of the most frightening experiences you can have as a pet owner.
 Much of this fear comes from the unknown.

 Things that might run through your mind include: Why is my dog having a seizure?
 What is the severity of seizures?
 Is my dog going to be okay?
 And what is making my dog have this seizure?

 What Causes Dog Seizures?

 Dog seizures are caused by many differing reasons.
-Most commonly, dog seizures are caused by idiopathic epilepsy, which is typically inherited, but the cause is usually unknown.
+Most commonly, dog seizures are caused by seizure disorders, like idiopathic epilepsy, which is typically inherited, but the cause is usually unknown.
+Epileptic seizures in dogs are characterized as repeated episodes of seizures.
+The severity of epilepsy depends on the type of epileptic seizures.
+For example, cluster seizures, defined as a dog who experiences multiple seizures in a 24 hour period can be very dangerous.
 Other common causes of seizures include issues with your dog’s health such as eating poison, liver disease, low or high blood sugar, kidney disease, electrolyte problems, Anemia, head injury, Encephalitis, strokes and brain cancer.

 Seizures commonly occur when the canine’s brain has a change in activity, which can occur through stimulation from the environment, things around the house, foods, medications and of course, stress.

-Affected dogs can appear to be completely normal between seizures, so one question that is typically on every pet owner’s mind is: What triggers a dog seizure?
+Affected dogs can appear to be completely normal between seizures, so one question that is typically on every pet owner’s mind is: What causes seizures in dogs?
 While seizures seem to occur spontaneously, many factors have been identified as possible dog seizure triggers.

 But naturally, the answer (like with most canine medical conditions) is never simple, there are plenty of causes that may potentially trigger a seizure including environment, things around the house, foods, medications and of course, stress.